PiSupply/PaPiRus/README.md

 papirus-buttons [rotation]

 # Demo of getting temperature from LM75
-papirus-temp
+papirus-temp [rotation]

-# Demo showing dependency of update rate on temperature
+# Demo showing effect of fast update
 papirus-radar

 # Display text filling the width of the display